kkanika27/kkanika27/README.md

 </div>

-### <div align="center">I'm Kanika, a full-time data doctor 👩🏻‍💻 pursuing masters since 2021 🚀</div>
+### <div align="center">I'm Kanika, a full-time data doctor 👩🏻‍💻 completed masters in 2023 🚀</div>

-- 🔭 I’m currently working on a Big Data Analytics project
+- 🔭 I’m currently working on a Marketing Strategy Analysis project

-- 🌱 I’m currently learning Visual Analytics and Big Data.
+- 🌱 Expertise in Digital Marketing and  Visual Analytics.

-- ❓ Ask me about anything related to Marketing Analytics, Machine Learning and other related technologies
+- ❓ Ask me about anything related to Marketing Analytics, SQL and other related technologies

 - ⚡ Fun fact: I love cats and dogs